Vacuum polarization in the Schwarzschild black hole with a global monopole: Conclusions

 In this work, we have investigated the renormalized vacuum polarization, $\langle\Psi^{2}\rangle_{\text{ren}}$, for a massless scalar field with arbitrary curvature coupling $\xi$ in the background of a Schwarzschild black hole carrying a global monopole.
 By utilizing a Green’s function approach within the Hartle-Hawking state and performing a Wick rotation to the Euclidean section, we derived the near-horizon behavior of vacuum fluctuations.
 Our analysis was conducted perturbatively in the monopole parameter $\eta$, retaining terms up to $\mathcal{O}(\eta^2)$ to capture the leading-order corrections to the black hole geometry.

 The central result of our study is the additive decomposition of the vacuum polarization on the event horizon.
-We found that the renormalized expectation value splits into two independent parts: (i) A monopole-induced contribution, which matches the results for a pure global monopole spacetime when evaluated at the event horizon radius $r_h$; (ii) the standard Schwarzschild contribution, originally calculated by Candelas, expressed in terms of a modified horizon radius that accounts for the presence of the global monopole.
+We found that the renormalized expectation value splits into two independent parts: (i) a monopole-induced contribution, which matches the results for a pure global monopole spacetime when evaluated at the event horizon radius $r_h$, and (ii) the standard Schwarzschild contribution, originally calculated by Candelas, expressed in terms of a modified horizon radius that accounts for the presence of the global monopole.

+As an independent consistency check, we have shown that the conformal anomaly, a purely geometric quantity, exhibits the same additive decomposition when evaluated on the horizon.
+The monopole part reproduces the conformal anomaly of a naked global monopole, while the Schwarzschild part emerges under the same mass rescaling that appears for $\langle \Psi^2 \rangle_{\mathrm{ren}}$.
+This reinforces the structural result obtained from the vacuum polarization and offers preliminary insights required for the subsequent derivation of the full $\langle T_{\mu\nu} \rangle_{\text{ren}}$.

 This structural result parallels earlier findings for Schwarzschild black holes pierced by a cosmic string, reinforcing the idea that vacuum polarization on the horizon responds to topological defects in a predictably fashion.
-While naked global monopole spacetimes require an explicit choice of boundary conditions at the origin, we demonstrated that in the black hole case, the Green function is uniquely determined by regularity at the event horizon and the behavior at infinity.
+While naked global monopole spacetimes require an explicit choice of boundary conditions at the origin, we demonstrated that in the black hole case, the Green's function is uniquely determined by regularity at the event horizon and the behavior at infinity.
 The consistency of our results with the pure Schwarzschild limit as $\eta \to 0$ confirms that the presence of the horizon naturally selects the physical branch of the solution.

 Ultimately, this study highlights how the interplay between the solid-angle deficit of a global monopole and the event horizon of a black hole manifests in quantum observables.
-Given that $\langle\Psi^{2}\rangle_{\text{ren}}$ serves as a technically simpler proxy for the renormalized stress-energy tensor, these results provide a foundational step toward a full evaluation of $\langle T_{\mu\nu} \rangle_{\text{ren}}$ in this spacetime.
+Given that $\langle\Psi^{2}\rangle_{\text{ren}}$ serves as a technically simpler proxy for the renormalized stress-energy tensor, these results provide insights toward a full evaluation of $\langle T_{\mu\nu} \rangle_{\text{ren}}$ in this spacetime.